 - pasta and rice prepared with little or no fat

 How well you recover from chronic gastritis depends on the underlying cause of the condition.
-If the problem is caused by an acidic diet, limiting certain foods and taking medication can keep your symptoms under control.
+If an acidic diet is causing your condition, limiting certain foods and taking medication can keep your symptoms under control.
 Commonly, the condition will disappear and return again if you resume an acidic diet.
-If the condition is allowed to continue without treatment, risks include stomach bleeding and gastric cancer.
+If the condition is allowed to continue without treatment, the risks include stomach bleeding and gastric cancer.

 You can help prevent gastritis by monitoring your diet and stress levels.
-Limiting alcohol and aspirin intake may also help to prevent the condition.
+Limiting alcohol and the use of nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, naproxen, aspirin, may also help to prevent the condition.